arcadexyz/governance/README.md

 ### NFTBoostVault

 The core community voting vault for governance: it enables token-weighted vote counting with delegation and an NFT "boost".
-Tokenholders can deposit or withdraw into the vault to register voting power, with no liquidity restrictions.
+Token holders can deposit or withdraw into the vault to register voting power, with no liquidity restrictions.
 Each token deposited represents a unit of voting power.
 In addition, the NFT boost allows certain ERC1155 assets to receive "multipliers": when users deposit those NFTs, the voting power of their deposited ERC20